-For technical reasons, Flourish does not export videos and gifs directly.
-Instead, to make a video or gif, you simply screenshot the relevant part of your screen using a free or inexpensive tool (see below).
+Flourish does not export videos and gifs directly.
+Instead, to create a video or gif simply screenshot the relevant part of your screen using any free or inexpensive tool.
 Once you’ve chosen a tool, just follow these steps, as shown in the video below.

 - Make a Flourish story with the views/animations you want to show

 - Resize the story in your browser to the target size of your video or gif

 - Record a video or gif screenshot of the relevant part of the screen, clicking between slides to control the timing